-Grand Rounds, Bioethics presentations, and Neuro Rounds are also excellent educational opportunities for interns.
+Grand Rounds, Schwartz Center Rounds for Compassionate Healthcare, Bioethics presentations, and Neuro Rounds are also excellent educational opportunities for interns.
 These are centre-wide forums, where presentations are made by Holland Bloorview staff and external contributors.
 Interns can also attend research seminars conducted by the Bloorview Research Institute.